financialhealthnetwork/pulse-transactional-methodology-public-/pulse transactional methodology.md

 ## VII.
 Study Limitations

-**Sample Size**

-The total sample size of just over 900 participants in the Pulse transactional data set limits our ability to examine smaller demographic subsamples, particularly after we apply inclusion criteria.
+**Sample Size** The total sample size of 979 participants in the Pulse transactional data set limits our ability to examine smaller demographic subsamples, particularly after we apply inclusion criteria.
 We are actively exploring ways to increase our sample size.